 Renting a Casket for a Viewing or Service

-If you plan on a viewing or funeral service before the cremation is performed, many people rent a casket for this and these average around $500 (however this varies by area and the type of casket being rented).
-This is much less than purchasing a new casket for thousands of dollars that will only be used for the viewing or service.
+If you plan on a viewing or funeral service before the cremation is performed, many people rent a casket for this and the cost to do this ranges from $500 to $1,500 (price varies by area and the type of casket being rented).
+This can be much less than purchasing a new casket for thousands of dollars that will only be used for the viewing or service.

 With the increase in families choosing cremation, there are also non-traditional memorial services or ceremonies that are becoming quite popular.
 Many families are seeking out unique, personal and meaningful ways to honor a loved one who has passed and has been cremated.
 One option that is becoming more and more popular is a tree planting ceremony where the ashes of a loved one are placed in a bio urn, such as The Living Urn, and planted with the involvement of family and friends.
 The tree planted in combination with the bio urn containing a loved one’s ashes will then grow and become a living tree memorial.

 Another type of service includes scattering ashes of a loved one in the ocean or other body of water.
-There are many local organizations that can assist with providing this service, or you can perform your own service and use a scattering urn or other container to scatter your loved one’s ashes.
+There are many local organizations that can assist with providing this service, you can work with a professional scattering service such as Ecorial Ash Scattering Services, or you can perform your own service and use a scattering urn or other container to scatter your loved one’s ashes.
 The Eco Water Urn is a leading urn designed to be used just for this purpose.
 Also, Eco Scattering Urns are a beautiful choice to scatter ashes of a loved one at sea or on land as they are designed to help families scatter with control and in a graceful manner.

 The cost to have a service varies by the type of service, what is included in the service and where it is being held.

-Most funeral homes and crematoriums will return a loved one’s cremated ashes in a basic container which is generally included in the cost of the cremation.
+Most funeral homes and crematoriums will return a loved one’s cremation ashes in a basic container which is generally included in the cost of the cremation.
 Many families choose not to keep this basic urn, and instead, purchase another urn that’s more representative of their loved one.
-The cost of a cremation urn ranges from $50 to well over $2,000.
+The cost of a cremation urn ranges from $50 to well over $2,000 and, according to a recent price study performed by the National Funeral Director's Association (NFDA), the average cost of a cremation urn is $295.

 Below are some examples of the available urn types: